sassoftware/sas-studio-custom-steps/HRR - Document Analysis/README.md

 * ### HRR - Document Analysis - Medical Information - Options Page - Additional Inputs (Optional) ###

    ![](img/hrr_document_analysis_medical_information_extraction_options_2.png)

-## Required Inputs

-At a minimum, user must specify the following to execute this custom step:

-  - a folder or directory containing either the SAS or SDA file to be processed,
-  - an output directory to export results,
-  - a desired file type format for the exported results,
-  - a folder or directory containing model astore files and
-  - a folder or directory containing SAS macro catalog

 ## Requirements